Birder’s Guide to the Best Binoculars for Bird Watching

 • Sensitive to impact

 1. Roof (or Dach) prism – the eyepiece and the objective lens are aligned along two straight cylindrical tubes.
-Just to make a note, our top pick, Nikon Monarch M7 8×42, is a roof-prism type.
+Just to make a note, our top pick, Nikon 7294 Monarch ATB 8×42, is a roof-prism type.
 With aligned eyepiece and aperture, the resulting shape is sleeker and smaller than the Porro type.
 Most modern binoculars are of this type.
 The traditional type, though, has never left the market nor lost its demand.
 The characteristics of roof-prism types are:

 • Have more complex optics system that give better quality than Porro-prism type but more expensive